 By fundraising $500 you will receive free race entry to the 2020 Hoka One One Chicago Half Marathon or 5K, New Balance Performance Tank, Life Time Foundation gear, a personal fundraising page with fundraising support and a full heart for giving children a healthier future.

-By participating in this collaborative campaign, runners have the opportunity to raise both money and awareness for Chicago area domestic violence service providers, whose services span the greater metropolitan area.
-Chicago’s Run DV Out of Town benefits The Network: Advocating Against DV, Family Rescue, Arab American Family Services, Connections for Abused Women & Children, Center for Advancing Domestic Peace, and Shalva.
+5 Chicagoland Domestic Violence advocacy agencies have joined forces as a coalition and formed Run Domestic Violence Out of Town.
+By participating in this collaborative campaign, runners have the opportunity to raise both money for and awareness about Chicago-area domestic violence service providers, whose services range from housing assistance, counseling, advocacy, and legal support for survivors to violence prevention efforts and policy advocacy to improve conditions for survivors.
+Funds raised benefit The Network: Advocating Against Domestic Violence, Family Rescue, Arab American Family Services, Center for Advancing Domestic Peace, and Shalva.

 LUNGevity Foundation is the nation’s leading lung cancer organization focused on improving outcomes for people with lung cancer through research, education and support for patients, survivors and caregivers, and policy initiatives.